iTwin/iTwinUI/CONTRIBUTING.md

 Have a question or suggestion?
 Please create a [discussion](https://github.com/iTwin/iTwinUI/discussions).

 Want to contribute by creating a pull request?
 Great!
-[Fork the repo](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) and read further.
+[Fork iTwinUI](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) to get started.

 ---